Preface

 - Representation in the arts and access to arts-based interventions.

 The resources in this list are available to read or download for free.
-For more resources on the health of racial and ethnic minority populations, please visit the OMH Knowledge Center online catalog.
+For more resources on the health of racial and ethnic minority populations, please visit the OMH Knowledge Center online catalog, links to an external website, opens in a new tab.

 Introduction

-Black and African Americans face significant health disparities, including lower projected life expectancies and higher burdens of diseases and conditions such as diabetes, hypertension, and HIV than non-Hispanic white Americans, as well as higher maternal mortality rates and firearm-related homicide rates (among Black males) than any other racial or ethnic group.
-These health disparities can be linked to significant structural and social barriers to health equity, including income and health insurance inequality, health literacy disparities, and the detrimental health effects of racism.
+Black and African Americans face significant health disparities, including lower projected life expectancies, opens in a new tab and higher burdens of diseases and conditions such as diabetes, opens in a new tab, hypertension, opens in a new tab, and HIV, opens in a new tab than non-Hispanic white Americans, as well as higher maternal mortality rates, opens in a new tab and firearm-related homicide rates, opens in a new tab (among Black males) than any other racial or ethnic group.
+These health disparities can be linked to significant structural and social barriers to health equity, including income, links to an external website, opens in a new tab and health insurance inequality, links to an external website, opens in a new tab, health literacy disparities, opens in a new tab, and the detrimental health effects of racism, opens in a new tab.

-The arts can also promote social change.
-For example, works of art educate and deepen people’s understanding of racial injustice and promote healing from trauma at a community level.
+The arts can also promote social change, opens in a new tab.
+For example, works of art educate and deepen people’s understanding of racial injustice and promote healing from trauma at a community level, links to an external website, opens in a new tab.

-Although studies show that the use of creative arts-based interventions and therapies for Black and African Americans can lead to positive outcomes, there is a lack of diversity in arts-based intervention research and in the field of art therapy.
+Although studies show that the use of creative arts-based interventions and therapies for Black and African Americans can lead to positive outcomes, there is a lack of diversity in arts-based intervention research, links to an external website, opens in a new tab and in the field of art therapy, links to an external website, opens in a new tab.
 The resources in this reading list highlight that more inclusive research is needed to design effective, culturally tailored arts-based health interventions for this population, and that an increase in field diversity could help art therapy to reach Black and African Americans who may not otherwise have access.

 Creative Arts-Based Interventions

-Unmaking Racism Through Expressive Arts Therapy with Black American Women: A Literature Review.
-Cropper, S. Expressive Therapies Capstone Theses: Art.
+Unmaking Racism Through Expressive Arts Therapy with Black American Women: A Literature Review., links to an external website, opens in a new tab Cropper, S. Expressive Therapies Capstone Theses: Art.
 510, 2021.

 Social Change and Community Healing Through Art

-Using the Arts to Address Racism in Health Care.
-Strongin, R. AcademyHealth Blog, academyhealth.org, 2021.
+Using the Arts to Address Racism in Health Care., links to an external website, opens in a new tab Strongin, R. AcademyHealth Blog, academyhealth.org, 2021.

 Research and Health Promotion Through Art